 As the saying goes, ‘time flies’.
-Suddenly we’re already nearly in March of 2018 and no one can quite believe how our lives can move on so quickly.
+Suddenly we’re already in March and no one can quite believe how our lives can move on so quickly.
 When you have the energy and distractions of youth, it can be easy to forget that the passage of time affects others much more drastically.

 Older people are more likely to suffer from depression, an issue which impacts 1 in 5 of the whole population; and feeling like time has left them behind can bring about intense feelings of loneliness and sadness.
 So, the dilemma presents itself: how can we help?